Application and Infrastructure Monitoring (Host Units)

 OneAgent can operate in two different modes.
 By default, OneAgent operates in Full-Stack Monitoring mode.
 Alternatively, you can use Infrastructure Monitoring mode to monitor hosts that don't require full-stack visibility.
 Infrastructure mode consumes fewer host units than Full-Stack mode.

-** For Infrastructure Monitoring mode, the same rounding principle applies, but the number of host units consumed by a host is capped at 1.0.
+For Infrastructure Monitoring mode, the same rounding principle applies.
+If a host unit cap is enabled for your Cloud Infrastructure license, the number of host units consumed by a host is capped at 1.0.
 If you have an existing agreement that doesn't reflect the

 When OneAgent is integrated using universal injection, operation of OneAgent is based on the application level (i.e, application-only monitoring), not the host level.
 Such cases occur when you don’t have access to the underlying server or host, whether physical or virtual, and therefore can't install OneAgent directly on the hosts.
 Examples include, but are not limited to, AWS Fargate (serverless containers), Red Hat OpenShift Container Platform (PaaS), Pivotal Web Services (PaaS), and Solaris Zone.